AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 class: center, middle

-## It's alive
+## It's alive!

-Computer systems should be treated as biological systems:
+A computer system should be treated as a biological system:

 * Failure is an inherent part of its operation.
 * We have to detect it and recover from it.